shingo45endo/sysex-checksum/README.md

 This application calculates a checksum at the end of SysEx bytes (mainly for Roland MIDI devices).

 SysEx, or System Exclusive message have their own formats depending on the manufacturers and the devices.
-As for Roland devices, from the days of the D-50 (released in 1987) to the present, require a checksum at the end of the SysEx.
+As for Roland devices, from the days of the D-50 (released in 1987) to the present, they require a checksum at the end of the SysEx.
 Other than Roland, some devices require such kind of checksum.
 This application will help you to calculate a checksum of the recognized payload range based on the input SysEx format.

 How to Use